electrosense/sensing/README.md

 Sensing
 =

-*sensing* is the open source implementation part of the proposals done by R. Calvo-Palomino, D. Giustiniano, V. Lenders and A. Fakhreddine in **"Crowdsourcing Spectrum Data Decoding"** [[INFOCOM 2016]]
+*sensing* is the open source implementation part of the paper by R. Calvo-Palomino, D. Giustiniano, V. Lenders and A. Fakhreddine, **"Crowdsourcing Spectrum Data Decoding"** [[INFOCOM 2017]]

 Software
 =